Danielcplusplus/C-Fronius-library-/README.md

 # C-Fronius-library-

-# Warning this project is in the alpha-phase, we take no responsibility for any damage caused to your devices.
+Warning this project is in the alpha-phase, we take no responsibility for any damage caused to your devices!

 This project, wich was created by me and mike-2x, aims to simplify the process of getting power-values from a Fronius-inverter in c, using the Fronius json api.